ietf-wg-alto/draft-ietf-alto-path-vector/motivation.md

-Consider an application overlay (e.g., a large data analysis system) which wants to schedule the traffic among a set of end host source-destination pairs, say eh1 -> eh2 and eh1 -> eh4.
+Consider an application overlay (e.g., a large data analysis system) which wants to schedule the traffic among a set of end host source-destination pairs, say eh1 -> eh2 and eh3 -> eh4.
 The application can request a cost map providing end-to-end available bandwidth, using 'availbw' as cost-metric and 'numerical' as cost-mode.

-The application will receive from ALTO server that the bandwidth of eh1 -> eh2 and eh1 -> eh4 are both 100 Mbps.
+The application will receive from ALTO server that the bandwidth of eh1 -> eh2 and eh3 -> eh4 are both 100 Mbps.
 But this information is not enough.
 Consider the following two cases:

 - Case 1: If eh1 -> eh2 uses the path eh1 -> sw1 -> sw5 -> sw6 -> sw7 -> sw2 ->
-  eh2 and eh1 -> eh4 uses path eh1 -> sw1 -> sw5 -> sw7 -> sw4 -> eh4, then the
+  eh2 and eh3 -> eh4 uses path eh3 -> sw3 -> sw5 -> sw7 -> sw4 -> eh4, then the
-  application will obtain 150 Mbps at most.
+  application will obtain 200 Mbps.
 - Case 2: If eh1 -> eh2 uses the path eh1 -> sw1 -> sw5 -> sw7 -> sw2 -> eh2 and
-  eh1 -> eh4 uses the path eh1 -> sw1 -> sw5 -> sw7 -> sw4 -> eh4, then the
+  eh3 -> eh4 uses the path eh3 -> sw3 -> sw5 -> sw7 -> sw4 -> eh4, then the
-  application will obtain only 100 Mbps at most.
+  application will obtain only 100 Mbps due to the shared link from sw5 to sw7.

 To allow applications to distinguish the two aforementioned cases, the network needs to provide more details.
 In particular: